 How Palliative Care Differs from Hospice

 Palliative care is intended for patients with chronic and/or life-limiting illnesses.
 Unlike hospice, palliative care patients may have a life expectancy of greater than six months and may continue to receive chemotherapy, radiation therapy and other aggressive medical treatments.
 Along with symptom management, palliative care can facilitate discussions with patients and families concerning end-of-life diagnosis and prognosis.
-Patients who receive palliative care can transition smoothly to hospice care as the patient’s care needs change throughout the final phases of life.
+The Palliative Care Program partners with you and your health care providers, doctors, home health or nursing facility to improve your comfort and quality of life.

 The Goal of Palliative Care

-The goal of palliative care is to enhance quality of life by providing aggressive pain and symptom management, coupled with psychosocial support, and assistance with medical decision-making.
+The goal of palliative care is to enhance the quality of life by providing aggressive pain and symptom management, coupled with psychosocial support and assistance with medical decision-making.
 Additionally, palliative care can help prevent recurrent hospitalizations by improving symptom management.
 Services include Physician Consultation at Contract Hospitals, Nursing Assessment and Education, Social Work Services and Spiritual Care.